1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 methods those verifiers may support.
 Here are some mechanisms identified by the implementing community for status and revocation management.

--   The [[[VCRL-10]]] accompanies the OB and CLR specifications.
-This enables verifiers to query for status results without revealing to the issuer which specific credential's status is being checked.
-It does reveal to the requester a list of credential IDs claimed by the issuer to be associated with it, though it is not assumed to be exhaustive or accurate except to indicate the status of the credential known to the requester, because issuers may use multiple lists concurrently, packaged with different sets of credentials and red herrings may appear in some lists.
-The 1EdTech certification process and validator software will support this status checking method.
-A reason for revocation may be available for a revoked credential.
 -   The [[[VCCR-10]]] also accompanies the OB and CLR specifications and enables fetching of an updated version of a credential under inspection by a verifier.
 The 1EdTech verifier tools will request updated version if such an